Amann19/DeepFake-Detection/README.md

 4. Requirements.txt - Python libraries needed for this project.

 ## Project Set-up Guidelines
+## Project Set-up Guidelines
-To set up the project.
-All the steps and guidelines regarding that are listed [here](https://github.com/iamdhrutipatel/DeepFake-Detection/blob/main/Project-Setup.txt).
+To set up the project, all the steps and guidelines regarding that are listed [here](https://github.com/Amann19/DeepFake-Detection/blob/main/Project-Setup.txt)

 ## Note
 1. In the root folder(DeepFake_Detection), create a new folder called "Uploaded_Files".